-Responsibilities of the trustees for the financial report
+Responsibilities of the board for the financial report

-The trustees are responsible, on behalf of cbm New Zealand, for:
+The board is responsible, on behalf of cbm New Zealand, for:

-- (a) the preparation and fair presentation of the financial statements and service performance information in accordance with Public Benefit Entity Standards Reduced Disclosure Regime issued by the New Zealand Accounting Standards Board; - (b) service performance criteria that are suitable in order to prepare service performance information in accordance with Public Benefit Entity Standards Reduced Disclosure Regime; and - (c) such internal control as the trustees determine is necessary to enable the preparation of financial statements and service performance information that are free from material misstatement, whether due to fraud or error.
+- (a) the preparation and fair presentation of the financial statements and statement of service performance in accordance with Public Benefit Entity Standards Reduced Disclosure Regime issued by the New Zealand Accounting Standards Board; - (b) the selection of elements/aspects of service performance, performance measures and/or descriptions and measurement bases or evaluation methods that present service performance information that is appropriate and meaningful in accordance with Public Benefit Entity Standards Reduced Disclosure Regime; - (c) the preparation and fair presentation of service performance information in accordance with the entity's measurement bases or evaluation methods, in accordance with Public Benefit Entity Standards Reduced Disclosure Regime; - (d) the overall presentation, structure and content of the service performance information in accordance with Public Benefit Entity Standards Reduced Disclosure Regime; and - (e) such internal control as the board determine is necessary to enable the preparation of the financial statements and statement of service performance that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the trustees are responsible, on behalf of cbm New Zealand, for assessing cbm New Zealand's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless trustees either intend to liquidate cbm New Zealand or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the board is responsible for assessing cbm New Zealand's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless those charged with governance either intend to liquidate cbm New Zealand or to cease operations, or have no realistic alternative but to do so.